cosmosinnovate/python-course/README.md

 4. Search a if a book exists in the library
 5. Accept user input
 6. End program when when actions are done print out the lists.
 (Delete, search, add)
+7. Validate inputs as a string
+9. Print book not found if there is no book